briancave/brian-port/_posts/2016-05-10-User-Research-Panel-and-Lab.md

 Methods
 -------

-I set up onsite visits to [Usability Sciences](http://www.usabilitysciences.com/) and [Sabre](https://www.sabre.com/).
-I wanted to tour professional usability labs to better understand the physical space, and gather opinions on the most important elements of a usability lab.
+Our team set up onsite visits to [Usability Sciences](http://www.usabilitysciences.com/) and [Sabre](https://www.sabre.com/).
+We wanted to tour professional usability labs to better understand the physical space, and gather opinions on the most important elements of a usability lab.

 After meeting with multiple departments internally, I devised a strategy for recruitment which involved creating a proprietary user research panel which would be implemented in three phases: